-Quality Statement 7: Pressure Redistribution
+Pressure Redistribution

-People with a diabetic foot ulcer or complications are offered pressure-redistribution devices as part of their individualized care plan.
+People with a diabetic foot ulcer or foot complications are offered pressure-redistribution devices as part of their individualized care plan.

 A key component of treating diabetic foot ulcers and preventing recurrence is reducing pressure on the foot, which can be achieved by pressure redistribution and offloading.
-The combination of excessive direct pressure and shear, repetitive stress, and peripheral neuropathy (loss of sensation, numbness, or weakness) frequently causes diabetic foot ulcers.2 There is a range of options for redistributing pressure on the feet, from therapeutic footwear and orthotics (which can be beneficial in preventing recurrent ulceration for people at high risk), to nonremovable total contact casts, which are the "gold standard" for diabetic foot ulcer treatment.^{2,21}
+There are many options for redistributing pressure on the feet, from therapeutic footwear and orthotic devices (which can be beneficial in preventing recurrent ulcerations), to total contact casts (which have shown to be an effective treatment for diabetic foot ulcers).